michalcichon/michalcichon.github.io/_posts/2020-02-17-my-favourite-tools-to-boost-productivity.md

 ![My Vim setup]({{site.url}}/assets/2020-02-17/vim.png)

 Sometimes I need to modify files on a remote server.
 I use my own `.vim` configuration that I created by adjusting some example I found online.
-On mac I use [**iTerm2**](https://www.iterm2.com) which is, I believe, a nice replacement for the built-in macOS Terminal.
+On mac I use [**iTerm2**](https://www.iterm2.com) which is, I believe, a good replacement for the built-in macOS Terminal.
 It also gives some autocompletion features available by `⌘+;` shortcut, themes etc.

 As I abovementioned I'm not a unix power user so I utilize heavely on aliases.
 In my `.zshrc` you can find a lot of aliases like this one: